-There is a hypothesis that here was located Brattahlid – the farm of the first European settler in America – Eric the Red (1).
-Here, near the mouth of stream in Tasersuaq Lake have been found remnants of abandoned, very large Norse farm.
+There is a hypothesis that there was located Brattahlid – the farm of the first European settler in America – Eric the Red (1).
+Here, near the mouth of the stream in Tasersuaq Lake have been found remnants of abandoned, very large Norse farm.
 This could be the largest known Norse farm in Greenland.
 It is possible that here was located also Leiðar church.

 Farm was established sometimes around 985 – 1020 AD.
 In some unknown time, possibly some centuries later, it was abandoned.

 - Kevin J. Edwards, J. Edward Schofield and Jette Arneborg.
 Was Erik the Red’s Brattahlið Located at Qinngua?
 A Dissenting View.
 Viking and Medieval Scandinavia.
 Volume 6, Volume 6 / 2010, pp. 83-99.

 Qinngua Valley on the map

 |Where is located?||North America, Greenland, Kujalleq, east from Tasermiut Fjord (Ketils Fjord), Qinngua Valley north from Tasersuaq Lake|

 Greenland, one of the last truly wild places, contains a treasure trove of information on Earth’s early history embedded in its pristine landscape.
 Over numerous seasons, William E. Glassley and two fellow geologists traveled there to collect samples and observe rock formations for evidence to prove a contested theory that plate tectonics, the movement of Earth’s crust over its molten core, is a much more ancient process than some believed.